-- 1) European Renaissance & High Renaissance, Mannerism -

-- 2) Baroque & Rococo -

-- 3) Neo Classism & Romanticism -

-- 4) Realism, Impressionism, Post Impressionism & Expressionism -

-- 5) Cubism, Abstract Art Movements -

-6) Pop Art & Major 20th Century and Contemporary Art Movements
+- 1) European Renaissance & High Renaissance, Mannerism - - 2) Baroque & Rococo - - 3) Neo Classism & Romanticism - - 4) Realism, Impressionism, Post Impressionism & Expressionism - - 5) Cubism, Abstract Art Movements - - 6) Pop Art & Major 20th Century and Contemporary Art Movements

+Study of subjects which have a bearing on the subject of specialisation.
 A student may be allowed to change his GE subject in each Semester of specialisation or to continue with a single subject through all the Four Semesters of specialisation.

 - 1. Painting: Head and still life in colour.
 Landscape painting in water colours and oil colours. - 2.
-Sculpture: Observation and understanding of Natural and manmade objects form, transforming into three dimension making in clay focusing on observation, shape, modeling and relative proportion.
-Or Mould making and casting process of fiberglass and Rubber etc. - 3.
-Graphics (Printmaking): Etching or lithography. - 4.
-Applied Art: Lettering & Typography Construction of a San-serif Font, Construction of a Serif Font, Anatomy of the Letter, Assignments based on Optical & Mechanical spacing, Expressive Typography. - 5.
-Photography and Photojournalism: Printing, enlarging, and developing processes.
-Basics of photojournalism, 5W's and 1 H, news features.
+Sculpture: Compositional exercises in relief with various materials (clay, plaster, work, metal) or Pottery and ceramics: Throwing, building and slip casting. - 3.
+Applied Art: Printing/ Type setting: Knowledge of point system, recognition of type faces.
+Reading of layout, composing practice, printing. - 4.
+Photography: Printing, enlarging, and developing processes.
+Or Basic of photojournalism, 5W's and 1 H, news features.